NourhanSamy7654/e-commerce-iti/README.md

 - Authentication token handling is implemented in `src/apis/config.js` using `localStorage` and Axios interceptors.
 - Cart state is managed in Redux and does not persist across page refreshes by default.

-## License

-This repository is provided as-is for learning and demonstration purposes.